COVID-19: information for our tenants, partners and suppliers

 The pack also covers ways managers can talk to their staff about mental health issues and the importance of seeking help when people are doing it tough.

-The Government announced New Zealand will move to Alert Level 2 at 11.59pm on Wednesday 13 May.
+The Government moved New Zealand to Alert Level 1 at 11.59pm on Monday, 8 June.

 For general information, not medical advice visit the https://covid19.govt.nz/ website or you can contact the government helpline on 0800 779 997 between 8am to 5pm, 7 days a week.